 SUMMARY: Being able to recognize and respond to indications that someone is thinking of suicide may help avert a death by suicide.
 Even when death by suicide occurs, the emotional impact of loss may be buffered by knowing that you tried to help.

 Much of what is written about suicide prevention is focused on intervening once someone has become suicidal.
-Rory O’Connor, in his Integrated Motivational-Volitional Model, suggests that social problem-solving skills, a sense of belonging, and social support can all reduce the likelihood that someone will attempt suicide.
+Rory O’Connor, in the Integrated Motivational-Volitional Model, suggests that social problem-solving skills, a sense of belonging, and social support can all reduce the likelihood that someone will attempt suicide.
 For this reason, in addition to the approaches described below, consider using the Team Building activities to improve resilience for employees in your organization.

 In its report Informing the Future – Mental Health Indicators for Canada, the Mental Health Commission of Canada states, “Suicide is a preventable cause of death but rates in Canada remain unacceptably high.”
 The report goes on to share that, “The suicide rate for adults was 13.8 per 100,000 in 2011.
 The highest rates were observed among males aged 45-49 and 50- 54 (26.6 per 100,000 and 25.7 per 100,000 respectively.”
 (Source: Statistics Canada CANSIM Table 102-0551)